 Keep driving to your last stop- Athabasca Glacier.
 This glacier is over 3 miles long and is about 700 feet thick!
 You can walk along the trail right up next to the glacier, but cannot walk directly onto it.

 Get up early and head to Moraine Lake– another glacially-fed lake in Banff National Park.
 (40 min from Banff town).
-Make sure to get there before 9am to experience it before the crowds start coming in!
+Make sure to get there early to experience it before the crowds start coming in!

 Start off by walking on the Lakeshore Trail.
 This is an easy 3-mile roundtrip hike that meanders alongside the lake’s shoreline through trees, and ends at the backside of the lake.
-The walk up and back is about 3 miles roundtrip, and in my opinion, is another one of the best trails in Banff.
-You will also come across canoes to rent, which are cheaper than at Lake Louise, (but also the lake is smaller so there is not as much distance to paddle around).
+You will also come across canoes to rent, which are cheaper than at Lake Louise.

 Next – check out the Rockpile Trail for the best views of Moraine Lake.
-You can either take the actual hiking trail which starts at the back of the rockpile, or if you are more adventurous, climb up the rocks on the front side of the rockpile and make your own trail.
+You can either take the actual hiking trail which starts at the back of the rockpile, or climb up the rocks on the front side and make your own trail.
 The view from the top of the rocks is stunning!
 This was my favorite hiking trail in Banff because of this amazing view.
 I’m sure it will be a highlight of your 3 day Banff itinerary!